Seán Keane (fiddler): Legacy

 In May 1981, Keane was profiled on RTÉ's Hand Me Down series, which looks at how traditional music is handed on from generation to generation.
 Each program features a traditional artist and looks at how they inherited Irish music from their family.
 In this extract from the program, Keane plays solo before accompanying members of the Castle Céilí Band with the Mullagh set dancers at the Willie Clancy Summer School.
 The Castle Céilí Band were reformed especially for the program which is now archived in the RTÉ Libraries and Archives.

 In March 2019, Keane was featured on Season 8 episode 1 of TG4's documentary series 'Sé Mo Laoch, which features some of Ireland's greatest traditional musicians.
 The 25 minute-long documentary looked at his life and career from his childhood up until the present day and is archived on TG4 Player.

 Personal life

-Keane was married and had three children, Deirdre, Páraic and Darach.
-Darach and Páraic are both musicians.
-The majority of Keane's grandchildren play: Molly, Alex and Ella play fiddle; Loulou and Clara play concertina; Ruby plays cello, while Jack plays uilleann pipes/tin whistle.
-His other grandchildren are Doireann, Páidí and Seán Óg.
+Keane was married and had three children.

 Keane died on 7 May 2023, at the age of 76.